alexjv89/one-person-company/Opportunities/Choose a problem.md

-Whats the problem to choose?
-- Thread around solo founders
-	- 0 - 1 Million - main focus
-		- Revenue
-		- Overheads - outsourced
-		-
-	- Why?
-		- personal taste?
-		- this is a new market that is created by AI
-		- Time is limited
-			- So I want to deal with less people.
-		- More and more work done by AI
-		- Single person company can become a billion dollar company
 - What is the method to choose the problem to solve?
 	- Is Nikhil clear about this?
 	- how will you be clear?